de-bund-bsi-tr-esor/ERVerifyTool/README.md

 - `git clone https://github.com/ervta/ERVerifyTool.git`

-Setup gradle (optional, if you are about to use the gradle wrapper)
+Setup gradle wrapper (optional, if you are about to use the gradle wrapper)

 - `cd ~/working/ERVerifyTool`
 - `gradle -version`